Rancheria El Roble Water Project – Mexico

-Rancheria El Roble is a settlement situated on a steep ridge that faces Santo Domingo La Cascada in the heart of the high-elevation coffee-producing region.
+Rancheria El Roble is a settlement situated on a steep ridge that faces Santo Domingo La Cascada in the heart of the high-elevation coffee producing region.
 The population has grown in recent years, and there are now 27 households with over 200 people.

-A family’s earnings from year to year depend not only on how much coffee they manage to harvest but also on the price for coffee that is set by things they cannot control, like the commodity market or the value of the U.S. dollar.
+A family’s earnings from year to year depends not only on how much coffee they manage to harvest, but also on the price for coffee that is set by things they cannot control, like the commodity market or the value of the U.S. dollar.
 Climate change has impacted production to an alarming degree in recent years.
 As a result, poverty has deepened.
 There are alarming signs of serious malnutrition in the faces of the children.

 The people cite the hardship of not having reliable access to water as the most challenging aspect of life in El Roble.
 In years when the rains were good during the rainy season, some of the families get through the fall by relying on flimsy hoses to bring water from creeks to their homes.
 These hoses require constant repair as thirsty squirrels and animals chew holes in them.
 But by February, just as the coffee harvest is underway, the creeks dry up leaving them without enough water to properly wash and process their coffee for sale.

-At present, the people have to walk to one of two springs up the mountain in order to carry water home by the bucket.
+At present, the people have to walk to one of two springs up the mountain in order to carry water home by bucket.
 The drudgery of carrying water for all household uses consumes their time and makes keeping a home difficult work.